-With pumpkin puree, seasonal spices, and brown sugar for a hint of caramel, these are the most flavorful and fluffy waffles!
-Serve your pumpkin waffles with syrup or a scoop of vanilla ice cream for a delicious treat.
+Pumpkin Waffles are the most flavorful and fluffy waffles!
+Serve them with syrup or a scoop of vanilla ice cream for a delicious treat.

-As much as I love a classic waffle, it’s fun to mix up the flavors for a special breakfast treat.
-During the fall, we like these pumpkin waffles, but any time of year we also like making red velvet waffles and cinnamon roll waffles!
+As much as I love a Classic Waffle, it’s fun to mix up the flavors for a special breakfast treat.
+During the fall, we love these Pumpkin Waffles, but Red Velvet Waffles and Cinnamon Roll Waffles are perfect any time!

 Amazing taste and texture

-Every bite tastes like fall, and they’re perfect with maple syrup or a spoonful of vanilla ice cream.
-Not only do these pumpkin waffles taste amazing—they have a super fluffy texture too!
+Every bite tastes like fall, and they’re perfect with maple syrup or a spoonful of Vanilla Ice Cream – practically a dessert!
+Not only do these Pumpkin Waffles taste amazing—they have a super fluffy texture too!
 I don’t think you can ask a waffle for anything more!

 waffle making tips

-TIP: Don’t over-mix the batter when combining the wet and dry ingredients.
-Whisking them together too much will cause them to be more dense and not fluffy.
+- Don’t over-mix the batter when combining the wet and dry ingredients.
+Whisking them together too much will cause them to be denser and not fluffy.

-If you like your waffles with softer edges, you won’t need to cook them for quite as long.
-Or you can cook them a little longer for crispier waffle ridges.
+- Texture.
+For waffles with softer edges, cook them for less time.
+Cook longer for crispier waffle ridges.

 - Chocolate chips

-Make-ahead batter.
-The best way to make these Pumpkin Waffles before hand is to make up the batter as instructed, cover it and store it in the fridge.
-Waffle batter can last in the fridge for 2-3 days and will be ready to go whenever you make your waffles.
+Make ahead of time.
+Make up the batter as instructed, cover it, and store it in the refrigerator.
+Waffle batter can last in the fridge for 2-3 days.

 - Pumpkin Muffin Tops